What Is Data Transformation? Uses of Data Transformation in Analytics

 To perform aggregations like comparing sales data from different regions.

 Raw data is like unrefined gold, precious to businesses, but to derive value from it, the same needs to be transformed.
-By getting your data lined up in a specific format, you can have a unified view of your business operations that further helps you to make positive decisions.
+By getting your data lined up in a specific format, you can have a unified view of your business operations that further helps you to make result-oriented business decisions.

 How to transform data?